© 2022 GOECO | All rights reserved

 This project is based in the picturesque beach town of Praia do Tofo in the bustling Inhambane Province.
-It is world renowned for its incredible diving with regular viewing of spectacular marine life including whale sharks, dolphins, humpback whales, manta rays and turtles.
+It is world renowned for its incredible diving, with a regular viewing of spectacular marine life including whale sharks, dolphins, humpback whales, manta rays and turtles.
 The soft white sand and crystal clear waters of the coast stretch on for miles and is often compared to paradise.

 Over the last 11 years, there has been an 80 percent decrease in the Mozambique whale shark population.
 With very little public knowledge of endangered species, the locals and politicians of this beautiful country do not prioritize the conservation of this marine species.
-This program is run by an organization that has been in existence for 14 years and has published 8 scientific papers with recommendations for conservation actions.
+This program is run by an organization that has existed 14 years and has published 8 scientific papers with recommendations for conservation actions.
 This organization has also implemented protocols for in-water tourism interactions that help tourists not have a negative impact on the ecosystem.

 Volunteers are involved in hands-on data collection and research collected through various scientific methodologies with field data collected on unique species, including whale sharks, humpback whales, dolphins, turtles and other marine biodiversity.
 The research and data aids in the making of recommendations for the improvement of conservation efforts as well as creating a general awareness about the marine environment.

-As a volunteer on this project you will help carry out the marine research and monitoring activities for the project under the guidance of experienced marine ecologists.
+As a volunteer on this project, you will help carry out the marine research and monitoring activities for the project under the guidance of experienced marine ecologists.
 You will join other volunteers on the project to collect data via scuba dives, ocean safaris, and beach walks off the coastline of Tofo in Mozambique.
-You can expect an excellent diving, snorkeling and beach experience, whilst gaining first hand marine research skills all while contributing to the conservation of stunning marine life.
+You can expect an excellent diving, snorkeling and beach experience, whilst gaining first hand marine research skills, all while contributing to the conservation of stunning marine life.
 During your time in Praia do Tofo you will be involved in a range of different research projects.

 Some of your tasks may include:

-Please note: In order to engage in these activities you will need to be able or willing to learn to scuba dive.
+Please note: In order to engage in these activities, you will need to be able or willing to learn to scuba dive.
 An open or advanced internationally recognized diving course is provided as part of your orientation.
 You need to be a capable swimmer (able to swim 100m unassisted) and snorkeler.